caitlindagg/caitlindagg.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Caitlin Dagg, a PhD candidate in **Ecosystem Restoration and Biodiversity Conservation** at the [Hawkesbury Institute for the Environment, Western Sydney University](https://www.westernsydney.edu.au/hie).
+I'm Caitlin Dagg, a PhD candidate in Ecosystem Restoration and Biodiversity Conservation at the [Hawkesbury Institute for the Environment, Western Sydney University](https://www.westernsydney.edu.au/hie).

-My research currently focuses on using **remote sensing technologies** like LiDAR to analyse vegetation structure and biodiversity on the **Cumberland Plain** in New South Wales, Australia.
-I aim to develop data-driven conservation and restoration strategies to improve ecosystem resilience and health.
+My research currently focuses on using remote sensing technologies like LiDAR to analyse vegetation structure and biodiversity on the Cumberland Plain in New South Wales, Australia.
+My goal is developing efficient and cost-effective methods for assessing biodiversity, prioritising sites, planning management interventions and monitoring at a landscape-scale.

 ---

 ## 🔍 **Research Highlights**
+- **Remote Sensing (LiDAR):** Using spatial data to quantify vegetation structure.
 - **Vegetation Structure & Biodiversity:** Understanding the relationships between vegetation complexity and species diversity.
-- **Remote Sensing (LiDAR):** Using advanced spatial data to monitor ecosystems and detect changes over time.
 - **Conservation Prioritisation:** Developing landscape-scale strategies for effective restoration and conservation.
+- **Management Interventions:** Building on knowledge of specific structure-biodiversity relationships to plan concrete and effective management actions.

 Explore more in my [Research](research) section.